TritonDataCenter/node-workflow/README.md

 See `example.js` for a detailed description on how to create Tasks, Workflows and Jobs using NodeJS through the **factory** component.

+## Workflow Runners

+The system design requires that we can have workflow runners everywhere.
+As many as needed, and all of them reporting health periodically.
+Also, it would be desirable that runners could implement a `ping` method to provide immediate information about their status.

+All runners will periodically query the backend for information about other runners and, in case they detect one of those runners has been inactive for a configurable period of time, they will check for stale jobs associated with the inactive runner and either fail those jobs or run the associated `onerror` branch.

+The first thing a runner does when it boots, is to register itself on the backend, (which is the same as report its health).
+At a configurable interval a runner will try to pick queued jobs and execute them.
+Runners will report activity at this same interval.

+Every runner must have an unique identifier, which can be passed at runner's initialization, (or it will be auto-generated the first time the runner is created and saved for future runs).

+Runners will spawn child processes, one process per job.
+Max number of child processes is also configurable.

+### How runners pick and execute jobs

+A runner will query the backend for queued jobs, (exactly the same number of them than available child processes to spawn).
+Once the runner gets a set of these queued jobs, it will try to obtain an exclusive lock on each job before processing it.
+When a job is locked by a runner, it will not be found by other runners searching for queued jobs.

+Once the runner has the exclusive lock over the job, it'll change job status from _queued_ to _running_, and begin executing the associated tasks.

+In order to execute the job, the runner will spawn a child process, and pass it all the information about the job.
+(Child processes don't have access to the backend, just to the job, which must be a JSON object).

+Note that everything must be executed within the acceptable amount of time provided for the job.
+If this time expires, the job execution will fail and the `onerror` branch will be executed when given.

+### Task execution:

+Workflow runner will then try to execute the `job` chain of tasks, in order.
+For every task, the runner will try to execute the task `body`, using NodeJS VM API.
+Every task will get as arguments the job and a callback.
+A task should call the callback once it's completed.

+    // A task body:
+    function(job, cb) {
+      // Task stuff here:
+      cb(null);
+    }

+If a task succeeds, it will call the callback without `error`:

+    cb(null);

+Otherwise, the task should call the callback with an error message:

+    cb('whatever the error reason');

+These error messages will be available for the task's `onerror` function, in order to allow a task's fallback to decide if it can recover the task from a failure.

+It's also possible to set an specific timeout for every task execution.

+Either if a task fails, or if the task timeout is reached, the runner will check if we've exceeded the number of retries for the task and, if that's not the case, it'll try to execute the task again.

+Once the max number of retries for a task has been reached, the runner will check if the task has an `onerror` fallback and, when that's the case, it'll call it with the error which caused the failure, as follows:

+    task.onerror(error, job, cb);

+The same logic than for tasks bodies can be applied to `onerror` fallbacks.

+Note that __tasks run sandboxed__.
+Only the node modules we specify to the runner at initialization time, alongside with `setTimeout`, `clearTimeout`, `setInterval` and `clearInterval` global functions will be available for task `body` and `onerror` functions.
+(This will be configurable).

+All the tasks results will be saved sorted at the job's property `chain_results`.
+For every task, the results will be something like:

+    {
+      error: '',
+      results: 'OK'
+    }

+or, for a task which failed:

+    {
+      error: 'Whatever the error reason',
+      results: ''
+    }

+If the task fails because its `onerror` fallback failed, or because the task doesn't has such fallback, the job's `onerror` chain will be invoked if present.

+The logic to execute the job's `onerror` chain is exactly the same than we've described here for the main `chain` of tasks.

+Once the job is finished, either successfully or right after a failure, or even in the case a task tells the runner to _re-queue_ the job, due to whatever the reason, the child process running the job will communicate the runner the results, and the runner will save back those results into the backend, either finishing the job, or re-queueing it for another runner which may fetch it in order to continue its execution at a later time.